 How to optimise network capacity and avoid the fee?

 To optimise, we ask you to analyse the use of electricity generation equipment together with electricity consumption at the point of consumption.
-If the electricity generation equipment has been installed with a lower capacity than the agreed capacity for supplying to the network, and you do not plan to use the full capacity in the future, we recommend reducing the network connection capacity.
+If the generating installations have been installed with a lower capacity than the agreed capacity to be supplied to the network and you do not plan to use the full capacity in the future, we recommend reducing the network capacity.
 The released network capacity makes it easier for other electricity producers to connect to the network.

 Frequently Asked Questions